Extraterrestrial sky: Venus

 The atmosphere of Venus is so thick that the Sun is not distinguishable in the daytime sky, and the stars are not visible at night.
 Being closer to the Sun, Venus receives about 1.9 times more sunlight than Earth, but due to the thick atmosphere, only about 20% of the light reaches the surface.
 Color images taken by the Soviet Venera probes suggest that the sky on Venus is orange.
 If the Sun could be seen from Venus's surface, the time from one sunrise to the next (a solar day) would be 116.75 Earth days.
 Because of Venus's retrograde rotation, the Sun would appear to rise in the west and set in the east.

 An observer aloft in Venus's cloud tops, on the other hand, would circumnavigate the planet in about four Earth days and see a sky in which Earth and the Moon shine brightly (about magnitudes −6.6 and −2.7, respectively) at opposition.
+The maximum angular separation between the Moon and Earth from the perspective of Venus is 0.612°, or approximately the same separation of one centimetre of separation at a distance of one metre and coincidentally, about the apparent size of the Moon as seen from Earth.
 Mercury would also be easy to spot, because it is closer and brighter, at up to magnitude −2.7, and because its maximum elongation from the Sun is considerably larger (40.5°) than when observed from Earth (28.3°).

 42 Draconis is the closest star to the north pole of Venus.
 Eta¹ Doradus is the closest to its south pole.
 (Note: The IAU uses the right-hand rule to define a positive pole for the purpose of determining orientation.
-Using this convention, Venus is tilted 177° ("upside down").)
+Using this convention, Venus is tilted 177° ("upside down"), and the positive pole is instead the south pole.)

 The Moon

-The Moon's atmosphere is negligibly thin, essentially vacuum, so its sky is always black, as in the case of Mercury.
-However, the Sun is so bright that it is impossible to see stars during the lunar daytime, unless the observer is well shielded from sunlight (direct or reflected from the ground).
+The Moon's atmosphere is negligibly thin, essentially vacuum, so its sky is black, as in the case of Mercury.
+At lunar twilight astronauts have though observed some crepuscular rays and lunar horizon glow of the illuminated atmosphere, beside interplanetary light phenomenons like zodiacal light.

+Furthermore, the Sun is so bright that it is still very difficult to see stars during the lunar daytime, except possibly very bright ones like Sirius, unless the observer is well shielded from sunlight (direct or reflected from the ground), while the brightest planets are observable.
+On the lunar near side during lunar night this is similarly the case due to the brightness of the Earth reflecting sunlight, producing the so-called earthshine, creating about 43 times and up to 55 times brighter surface conditions on the Moon than a full moon on Earth.

 The Moon has a southern polar star, δ Doradus, a magnitude 4.34 star.
 It is better aligned than Earth's Polaris (α Ursae Minoris), but much fainter.
-Its north pole star is currently Omicron Draconis.
+Its north pole star is Omicron Draconis.